rootiest/obsidian-ai-image-ocr/README.md

 > The API key to use for authentication with the service.
 > This cannot be a "project" key (`sk-proj`).
 > A user or service account key is required.

+> ![WARNING]
+> CORS security restrictions may prevent the plugin
+> from collecting externally linked images.
+> A CORS proxy is used as a fallback to collect external images
+> when direct access fails.
+> If an image is still not accessible,
+> you may need to download it manually before extracting text.

 ## License